 The requestor must send a completed and signed Apostille Request Form to the University Registrar's Office detailing to which particular document the Apostille should be attached (usually a transcript or statement of certification or graduation).
 If you make a copy of a diploma, we recommend that it be reduced to standard-sized paper.
 Because of the labor and charges associated with the preparation of this statement, the cost is $75 for the first Apostille requested and $10 for each additional Apostille within the same request.
 Payment can be made through personal check from U.S. bank, traveler's check, or international money order made payable to Washington and Lee University, or via PayPal.
 To pay via PayPal, please indicate that when you email the request form to the Registrar`s Office at firstname.lastname@example.org.

 We prepare the document normally except that the signature and embossed seal over the signature are affixed in the presence of a notary public or the local Clerk of Courts.
 The notarized documents are then sent by W&L, along with a check for the charges, to the Secretary of the Commonwealth with a cover letter explaining what is wanted, including the name of the country in which the Apostille is expected to be used, and enclosing a stamped envelope addressed back to us.
-When the Apostille and original document are received back from Richmond, and after we have received the student's payment, we send the whole package on to the originally requested address.
+When the Apostille and original document are received back from Richmond, and after we have received the student's payment, we send the whole package via USPS first class mail to the originally requested address.

 The whole process usually takes four to five weeks.